 Common Forms of Idiosyncratic Risk

-Types of idiosyncratic risk:
+Factors of idiosyncratic risk:

-Non-idiosyncratic risks, in contrast, affect the entire market as a whole.
+Systemic risks, in contrast, affect the entire market as a whole.
 They include taxation policies, inflation, interest rates, and economic growth or decline.

-A Well-Publicized Example of Idiosyncratic Risk
+A Well-Publicized Example

 Both of the above events are examples of idiosyncratic risk – risks specific to a single company or stock, and not affecting the market as a whole nor the overall industry in which the company operates.

 CFI is the official global provider of the Financial Modeling & Valuation Analyst certification program, designed to transform anyone into a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+The following CFI resources will be helpful in furthering your financial education: